khaytsus/rigtool/README.md

 If %freqnames is defined and the frequency matches, it will add the known name of the frequency to the response.

 You can also use the 'chan' command to change to a named channel, such as 'chan 60m ch1'.
-Performs a substring match, but may return unexpected results if there are multiple matches as the internal ordering of a Perl hash is not guaranteed.
+It does a case-insensitive substring match, so 'chan 60m' would find all channels with the text "60m" in them.
+The last known channel is stored and if there are multiple matches for your search, such as you have defined all of the 60M frequencies, 'chan 60m' will change to the next one in the list.
+You can use the ! (repeat) command to keep flipping them through to find the one you want.

 ### Scan mode